 Ratings for broadcast stations and traffic on a particular website are also factors that are weighed when advertisers determine which outlets to use and in determining the advertising rates that the outlet receives.
 Poor ratings or traffic levels can lead to a reduction in pricing and advertising revenues.
 For example, if there is an event causing a change of programming at one of our stations, there could be no assurance that any replacement programming would generate the same level of ratings, revenues, or profitability as the previous programming.
-In addition, changes in ratings methodology and technology could adversely impact our ratings and negatively affect our advertising revenues.
+In addition, changes in ratings methodology, search engine algorithms and technology could adversely impact our businesses and negatively affect our advertising revenues.

 Television content production is inherently a risky business because the revenues derived from the production and distribution of a television program and the licensing of rights to the associated intellectual property depends primarily upon the public's level of acceptance, which is difficult to predict.
 The commercial success of a television program also depends upon the quality and acceptance of other competing programs in the marketplace at or near the same time, the availability of alternative forms of entertainment and leisure time activities, general economic conditions, and other tangible and intangible factors, all of which are difficult to predict.
-Rating points are also factors that are weighed when determining the advertising rates that TV One receives.
+Rating points are also factors that are weighed when determining the advertising rates that TV One/CLEO TV receive.
 Poor ratings can lead to a reduction in pricing and advertising revenues.
-Consequently, low public acceptance of TV One's content may have an adverse effect on TV One's results of operations.
-Further, networks or programming launched by NetflixTM, Oprah Winfrey (OWNTM), Sean Combs (REVOLT TVTM), and Magic Johnson (ASPIRETM), could take away from our audience share and ratings and thus have an adverse effect on TV One's results of operations.
+Consequently, low public acceptance of TV One/CLEO TV's content may have an adverse effect on our cable television segment's results of operations.
+Further, networks or programming launched by NetflixTM, Oprah Winfrey (OWNTM), Sean Combs (REVOLT TVTM), and Magic Johnson (ASPIRETM), could take away from our audience share and ratings and thus have an adverse effect on our cable television's results of operations.